"Mestiza y Mestizo "

 (in Latin America) a man of mixed race, especially one having Spanish and indigenous descent.

-My artwork elaborates on all of the commonalities I share and I find within Mexicans, as well as denouncing the abysmal differences.
-The totality of my pieces propose a meeting point in between the two realities: the european and the indigenous.
-To achieve this I explore themes like ancestral catholic traditions mixed with indigenous imagery, violence converging with social hierarchy, and cultural memory displayed through brutalism.
-My medium choices are directly related to the social landscape that I live in; I am trying to create an artistic image of “Mestizaje ''through the juxtaposition of mediums, yet still preserving the feel of cultural familiarity.
-I have delved into Olmec ceramics, Mixtec techniques for Comal making, large scale portraits inspired by the great Mexican muralists, baroque imagery, construction materials, and brutalist design.
+My artwork elaborates on all of the commonalities I share and I find within Mexicans, as well as denouncing the abysmal social inequity that surrounds us.
+The totality of my pieces propose a meeting point in between the chaos and the idealization of our culture.
+To achieve this I explore themes like ancestral catholic traditions mixed with indigenous imagery, violence converging with social hierarchy, cultural memory displayed through brutalism, cultural rescue through mass media production etc. My medium choices are directly related to the social landscape that I live in; I am trying to create an artistic image of “Mestizaje ''through the juxtaposition of mediums, yet still preserving the feel of cultural familiarity.

-My practice is a reaction to the social problematic I believe defines Mexicans: failed Mestizaje.
-I believe we are still fighting to overcome this idea of separation through class and race.
+My practice is a reaction to the social problematic that in my opinion defines what it means to be Mexican.
+I believe we are still fighting to overcome the idea of separation through class and race.
 I believe we are still soaked in the residue of the stories of conquest and success.
 I believe we are running away from each other just to find ourselves on the other side of the mirror, on the other side of the street, on the other side of the river.
 I portray my roots, my dreams, my intimacy and my beliefs to give the audience a gateway into my traditions, my family, my story, myself; while condemning the social problematic occurring in my everyday environment.
 I am creating a personal visual archive of what it means to be part of a culture that relies on the union of races to thrive.
 I hope that after experiencing my work you will challenge your ideals on behavior and social class, breaking the barrier that separates "you" from "them."